AliNisarAhmed/my-notes/Azure Dev Fundamentals/AzureFundamentals.md

 - Zone 3: Brazil, South Africa, UAE
 - DE Zone 1: Germany

+The cheapest outbound networking costs are in Zone 1.
+DE Zone 1 is the second cheapest, followed by Zone 2 and Zone 3.

 In most zones, the first outbound 5 gigabytes (GB) per month are free.
 After that amount, you are billed a fixed price per GB.

 **Note:** Billing zones aren't the same as an Availability Zone.
 In Azure, the term zone is for billing purposes only, and the full term Availability Zone refers to the failure protection that Azure provides for datacenters.

 **Note:** PaaS is typically less expensive than IaaS

+**Exam Tip** Choosing the least expensive region for each of your Azure resources usually isn’t a good way to control costs.
+You may end up having to pay for network traffic across regions, and that may increase your costs above the amount you’re saving.
+Many Azure resources do not charge for network traffic within the same region, but they will charge for traffic across regions.

+**Note**: It’s also important to keep in mind that you’re not charged for network traffic into an Azure datacenter, but you are charged for network traffic out of a datacenter.
+However, your first 5GB of outbound data is free.
+After that point, you are charged a set amount on a tiered model.
+The amount you’re charged depends on the billing zone. [link](https://azure.microsoft.com/pricing/details/bandwidth)

+### TCO Calculator

+The pricing calculator is helpful for estimating your expenses for new applications in Azure, but if you have on-premises applications you want to migrate to Azure and you want an estimate of how much you can save in Azure, the TCO calculator is a better choice.

+**Exam Tip** An important part of minimizing costs in Azure is to ensure that you fully use all of your cloud resources.
+Because most cloud usage is billed on consumption of a resource, not using portions of a resource represents unnecessary expenses.
+Proper planning can help avoid non-utilized cloud resources.

+**Exam Tip** As you’re planning your cloud deployments, make sure to account for the fact that Azure can scale your resources based on application needs.
+Don’t default to the most powerful servers and other resources you think you will need.
+Instead, choose product SKUs that meet your minimum needs and configure scaling rules that can accommodate additional resource needs as application usage patterns increase.

+### Support plans

+**Business hours** Microsoft defines business hours for most countries as weekdays from 9:00 AM to 5:00 PM local time.
+**Severity A** case Microsoft uses Severity A to refer to a production application that is entirely down, or when a critical component of a production app is unavailable.
+**Severity B** case Microsoft uses Severity B to refer to a production application that is moderately impacted.
+This severity level is subjective and agreed to by Microsoft support and the customer.
+**Severity C** case Microsoft uses Severity C to refer to a situation that is causing minimal impact.
+These are cases that refer to problems no longer happening or cases that aren’t impacting a production application.

+Microsoft offers the following support plans for Azure.

+- Basic Limited support that’s free for all Azure subscriptions.
+- Developer Azure support for free trial and non-production applications. \$29/month, Severity C
+- Standard Azure support for production applications. \$100/month, All Severity
+- Professional Direct Azure support for business-critical applications. \$1000/month, All Severity
+- Premier Contracted support for all Microsoft products, including Azure. varies, All Severity

+---

+## Summary

+- Azure resources are created within an Azure subscription.
+- Subscriptions have limits associated with them, and you can create additional subscriptions if you need more than these limits allow.
+- Azure offers a free trial subscription and Pay-As-You-Go subscriptions.
+- You can purchase Azure products and services directly from Microsoft or through a Microsoft Cloud Solution Partner (CSP).
+- CSPs sell entire cloud solutions and you don’t manage individual Azure resources.
+- You can purchase Azure products and services from Microsoft in the Azure portal or you can commit to a long-term use of Azure resources and save money with an Enterprise Agreement.
+- A free trial subscription gives you free access to the most popular Azure services for one year.
+It also provides \$200 in credit towards Azure services and products.
+- Azure services are billed according to meters that are associated with a resource.
+- Costs for Azure services may vary in different regions.
+Costs also vary by billing zones that include specific geographies.
+- The pricing calculator makes it easy to estimate your Azure costs by selecting the products you intend on using, and estimates can be shared, saved for later reference, or exported to Excel.
+- The TCO calculator allows you to determine your cost savings in Azure over on-premises expenses over a period of five years.
+- You can control your expenses in Azure by ensuring that you fully utilize all Azure resources you’re paying for.
+- You can save money when you need cloud resources for smaller jobs that aren’t time-sensitive by using Azure Batch to run your workloads on non-utilized VMs.
+- Creating budgets in Azure Cost Management can make it easy to see when expenses are approaching pre-defined limits, and alerts can be used to notify the proper people when expenses reach a defined threshold.
+- Cost analysis can help you to see which resources are contributing to your Azure expenses.
+- Microsoft offers free support for subscription issues and billing issues.
+Technical issues require the purchase of an Azure support plan or a Premier account.
+- Support plan levels dictate when you can speak to Microsoft support personnel and the response time that Microsoft promises when you open a support case.
+- You can open a support case from within the portal using either the home page or the New Support Request menu option while within a specific Azure resource.
+- Microsoft provides MSDN forums and Stack Overflow forums for support outside of support plans.
+You can also use the @AzureSupport Twitter account for simple issues.
+- The Knowledge Center can help you find support articles for specific Azure products.
+- Azure services offer a service level agreement (SLA) that guarantees a certain level of availability.
+Services that fail to meet SLA may make you eligible for a credit on your Azure invoice.
+- You can use the SLA web page on the Microsoft website to find SLA details for all Azure services.
+- The Azure service lifecycle can include a private preview and always includes a public preview and general availability (GA).
+- Services and features in preview do not offer an SLA and are usually available at a discount.
+- Private previews are usually made available using command-line tools.
+Public previews are available to everyone in the Azure portal.
+- Once a feature or service meets the quality level for full support and SLA, it becomes generally available (GA).
+- The Azure Updates page provides details on feature and service updates and lifecycles.